 - How to opt out

-To help you get started as smoothly as possible, we made this process automatic.
-Anytime a new user subscribes to one of your lists, we send out the required disclosures in a compliance text that comes at no extra cost to you.
+To help you get started as smoothly as possible, we made this process automatic for you.
+Anytime a new user subscribes to one of your lists, your campaign sends out the required disclosures in a text that comes at no extra cost to you.

-Here’s what our free, automatic compliance message looks like:
+Here’s what your free, automatic confirmation message looks like:

 5. What You Can’t Text – SHAFT